Section 1115 Waiver for Additional Services and Populations (WASP)

 State Medicaid programs may request from the Centers for Medicare and Medicaid Services (CMS) a waiver(s) of certain federal Medicaid requirements that are found in the Social Security Act.
 A common public misconception is that any portion of the Medicaid program can be waived by CMS.
 In reality, only certain requirements can be waived.

 The WASP was extended by CMS in 2023 and is now effective January 1, 2023 through December 31, 2027.
-The WASP offers Standard Medicaid benefits to qualified individuals.
-Individuals are enrolled for 12 months of continuous eligibility without reporting monthly changes of income or resources.
 Individuals are no longer eligible if they are no longer Montana residents or become otherwise eligible for Medicaid.
-Individuals will remain enrolled if, at the time of redetermination every 12 months, they meet the same eligibility qualifications.

 WASP Populations Covered

-1. Individuals age 18 or older, with SDMI who qualify for or are enrolled in the state-financed Mental Health Services Plan, but are otherwise ineligible for Medicaid benefits and either:
+Individuals age 18 or older, with Severe Disabling Mental Illness (SDMI) who qualify for or are enrolled in the state-funded Mental Health Services Plan (MHSP), but are otherwise ineligible for Medicaid benefits and either:

-• Have income 0-138% of the FPL and are eligible for or enrolled in Medicare; or
+- Have income 0-138% of the Federal Poverty Level (FPL) and are eligible for or enrolled in Medicare; or

-In the past, this Waiver has also been called HIFA (Health Insurance Flexibility and Accountability Waiver) or MHSP Waiver.
-See the boxes at the left for past or future proposed changes to the WASP.
+In the past, this Waiver has also been called Health Insurance Flexibility and Accountability Waiver (HIFA) or MHSP Waiver.
+See the boxes at the right for past or future proposed changes to the WASP.

 Montana Medicaid and Healthy Montana Kids Plus Member Guide – Benefit Coverage